ronv3/data-eng-group12/README.md

 ## Licensing / Sources
 Open data from EMTA and VisitEstonia/National Tourism IS.
 This repo contains only schema and example SQL, no redistributed datasets.

+## running docker
+docker-compose --env-file ../.env up -d there is environment file in the parent directory that contains POSTGRES_USER and POSTGRES_PASSWORD variables